 We got into town and hopped on the bus, and the first place we got to was Navy Pier.
 It smelled of delicious roasted nuts and lots of other fried foods.
 As you can tell, Peter decided to make a photo op without my knowledge:

 Also located on Navy Pier is the National Public Radio station where they air and record "This American Life."
 We buzzed the intercom and tried to get in, but I guess they only do tours and visits during the week.
 I guess that means I will have to wait until my next trip to meet Ira Glass.
+After that we hopped on a bus that took us to the Miracle mile to check out all the shops and fun fancy places.
+And what did we find??
+Steve Urkel's car from Family Matters!!

 So funny.
 The people in the store probably thought we were silly, but that is okay.
 Peter was sweet and let me go into all the shops and spend as much time as I wanted.
 When we got too pooped we stopped at the Ghiradelli store and ordered an amazing banana split.
 There were lots of really neat buildings, like the Wrigley building, and a lot of them were pretty historic.
 It makes me want to move to a huge city!